-It might sound obvious, but, you'd be surprised how many people don't have any case studies on their website, let alone a dedicated page.
+Captain Obvious, right?
+Actually, you'd be surprised how many people don't have ANY case studies on their website, let alone a dedicated page.

 Which is crazy given that 92% of people won't buy a thing without checking online reviews.
 (And case studies are basically reviews on steroids.)